planmap-eu/mappy/README.md

 ## b) From standalone package
 This repo also provides pregenerated zip packages that can be installed in qgis by using the plugin manager.
+Download it from [Releases](https://github.com/planmap-eu/mappy/releases) and install using the plugin manager

 This module and QGIS plugin are used to perform the following transform, and vice-versa: